 Jersey, Channel Islands

 A short hop from the UK (or France), Jersey, famous for its prized potatoes, oysters and rich custard-yellow cream – is having a gourmet revival.
-New restaurant pêtchi, from island-raised chef and Great British Menu finalist Joe Baker, is leading the charge.
+Restaurant pêtchi, from island-raised chef and Great British Menu finalist Joe Baker, is leading the charge.
 Its menu celebrates the abundance of the island’s local seafood with dishes such as Chancre crab and seaweed tarts, and a signature wood-roasted lobster rice.
 JEJE, housed in St Helier’s historic fish market, specialises in fresh sushi and Korean-inspired dishes made using the daily catch.
 Over on St Ouen’s Bay is SANDS, whose menu is inspired by Australasian and Californian coastal cuisine, with homemade tacos and sodas like its apricot/cardamom and lychee/vetiver.
 And for a nightcap head to The Porter’s Store, a stylish speakeasy with live music and cocktail masterclasses on offer.

 On the coast at Gorey Castle in Jersey, The Channel Islands